 Welcome

 The Florida-California Cancer Research, Education and Engagement (CaRE2) Health Equity Center is a bi-coastal cancer research and training center that brings together Florida A&M University (FAMU), the University of Florida (UF) Cancer Center, and the University of Southern California Norris Comprehensive Cancer Center (USC-NCCC).
-The CaRE 2 Health Equity Center is funded by grants from the National Cancer Institute, Center for Reducing Cancer Health Disparities, U54 CA233396, U54 CA233444 and U54 CA233465.
+The CaRE2 Health Equity Center is funded by grants from the National Cancer Institute, Center for Cancer Health Equity, U54 CA233396, U54 CA233444 and U54 CA233465.

 Join The Cause